karmi/monittr/README.markdown

     $ git clone http://github.com/karmi/monittr.git
     $ cd monittr

-You can try the _Ruby_ interface in a IRB console:
+You can try the Ruby interface in a IRB console:

     $ irb -Ilib -rubygems -rmonittr

-You have to pass one or more full URLs to a local or remote Monit web server output:
+You have to pass one or more URLs to a local or remote Monit [HTTP server](http://mmonit.com/monit/documentation/monit.html#monit_httpd):

     cluster = Monittr::Cluster.new ['http://localhost:2812/']